 By Terry Trucco

 At a glance: Aloft Harlem looks so contemporary, so much like other links in the style-on-the-cheap Aloft chain, that it’s easy to forget it’s historic.
-This skinny 124-room high-rise is Harlem’s first new hotel since the white brick Hotel Theresa opened in 1913 (and closed in 1967, despite a guest list that included Malcolm X, Louis Armstrong, Josephine Baker and Fidel Castro).
+Opened in 2010, this skinny, red brick 124-room high-rise became Harlem’s first new hotel since the white brick Hotel Theresa opened in 1913 (and closed in 1967, despite a guest list that included Malcolm X, Louis Armstrong, Josephine Baker and Fidel Castro).

-Opened December 2010, Aloft settled comfortably into the neighborhood.
+Aloft settled comfortably into the neighborhood.
 You see a mix of guests and locals in the lobby bar and lounge.
-And paintings by local artists command a lobby wall.
+And changing shows of artworks by local artists command a lobby wall.

 The one-size-fits-all David Rockwell design for the chain – upbeat colors, clean lines, exposed duct work, skylights – works especially well at this outpost.
-Even the chain’s signature courtyard fireplace, impossible to replicate given the building’s layout, translates nicely into a virtual flatscreen image on a wall of the lounge.
+Even the chain’s signature courtyard fireplace, impossible to replicate given the building’s layout, translates nicely into flatscreen of virtual fiery hued images on a wall of the lounge.

 Guests check in, ask for directions and pay for cookies and coffee from the lobby grab-and-go at a colorful circular desk near the front door, a cheery command central.
 The airy, white-walled lounge extends behind the desk (pool table, club chairs, house computers and a long table studded with electrical outlets) and to the right (the colorful WXYZ Bar, more lounge chairs and that faux fireplace).
 A patio in the front of the hotel, recessed from the street, offers plentiful outdoor seating on large yellow and green upholstered benches.